ipsusu/ipsuShade/README.md

 <br>

-## Common issues when migrating from a GShade install to ReShade.
+## Troubleshooting and Common Issues (especially when migrating from GShade).

 Certain people's installations of ReShade are a bit borked because early guides missed important steps and the <a href="https://github.com/eqbot/ReReShade">ReReShade</a> tool had a bug where it didn't bring your textures over from GShade.